Did Darwin explain how life came into existence?

 - Chemistry of life is very hard to figure out

-- For non-materialistic aspects like information coding within the living organisms, there’s almost nothing to explain how information can evolve on its own from chemistry.
+- For non-materialistic aspects like information coding within living organisms, there’s almost nothing to explain how information can evolve on its own from chemistry.